Kepler-nn/Kepler-nn/README.md

 <h2>Hi there👋🏻</h2>

-I am DOcK, and I like to create apps, funny games, and neural networks.
+I am YamiSora, and I like to create apps, funny games, and neural networks.